A Heyting Algebra on Dyck Paths of Type $A$ and $B$

 \subsubsection{Type $B$}

 By definition, a Dyck path of type $B$ having semilength $n$ is a path that stays weakly above the line $x=y$, and consists of $2n$ steps.
-Using the automorphism described before Lemma~\ref{lem:involution_a_welldefined}, we can relate these to Dyck paths of type $A$ having semilength $2n$.
-Let $\pf\in D_{n}^{B}$, and consider the lattice path $\psi(\pf)$ (which is not necessarily a Dyck path).
-The next lemma claims that the concatenation of $\pf$ and $\psi(\pf)$ is, however, in $D_{2n}^{A}$.
+Observe that the definition of the reflection map $\psi$ in the last section does not require its input to be a Dyck path of type $A$, in fact, we can apply it to any word over the alphabet $\{u,r\}$.
+It is easy to see that in general for $\pf\in D_{n}^{B}$, the image $\psi(\pf)$ need not be a Dyck path again.
+The next lemma claims, however, that the concatenation of $\pf\in D_{n}^{B}$ and $\psi(\pf)$ is in $D_{2n}^{A}$.